assemblysoft/AssemblySoft.DevOps/README.md

 ### Usage
-Included in the project is an example coded task
+Included in the project is an example project and simple set of coded tasks that are defined in the task definition mentioned above.

 ### User Interface